+1. Canterbury earthquake ("CEQ") claims management -

+&lt;sup>2 Covered Claims as defined in the Crown Support Deed and noted in the Background section (pages 3 to 4) of this Statement of Intent

-- Canterbury earthquake ("CEQ") claims management The assessment and meeting of Canterbury earthquake-related claims made by Southern Response policyholders, including managing repairs and re-builds of damaged properties. - Reinsurance proceeds recovery The recovery of reinsurance proceeds, including liaising with the reinsurers (and the Earthquake Commission) and providing evidence that claims have been validly paid within the terms of the insurance contracts. - 3.
-Funds and other assets management -The management of funds from the sale of AMI Insurance (Operations) Ltd to IAG, funds from liquidated investments until required to meet claims, and funds from the Crown pursuant to the Crown Support Deed.
+The assessment and meeting of Canterbury earthquake-related claims made by Southern Response policyholders, including managing repairs and re-builds of damaged properties.

+2. Reinsurance proceeds recovery -

+The recovery of reinsurance proceeds, including liaising with the reinsurers (and the Earthquake Commission) and providing evidence that claims have been validly paid within the terms of the insurance contracts.

+3. Funds and other assets management -

+The management of funds from the sale of AMI Insurance (Operations) Ltd to IAG, funds from liquidated investments until required to meet claims, and funds from the Crown pursuant to the Crown Support Deed and any proceeds of calls under the Uncalled Capital facility.